 I have fix for this problem.

 I've tested this with swiftest, s3tests, & the problem hadoop-aws test case.
 Passes all 3 no problems.

 Note this is just the PR for civetweb; there needs to be a companion one against ceph proper once it's been reviewed and committed to the ceph copy of civetweb (and has a stable commit-id).

-#5 Updated by Nathan Cutler 17 days ago
+#5 Updated by Nathan Cutler over 5 years ago

 - Tracker changed from Bug to Backport

 fast_forward_request does not properly consume unread input when chunked transfer encodings are used.
 This causes a hadoop s3a test to fail (TestS3AFastOutputStream) because for some reason it tries to initiate a multipart upload using chunked encoding.
 Since the initiate operation doesn't have any input, the rest code doesn't consume the "0" that indicated there were in fact no chunks, so the 0 is instead seen as a separate invalid request.